On Air Now

 Smooth Classics at Seven with Zeb Soanes 7pm - 10pm

 19 June 2020, 09:25 | Updated: 19 June 2020, 11:54

-The charity event of the year, Global's Make Some Noise, is almost upon us, so we take a look at the loudest, biggest, whoppingest noises in classical music, from epic fortes to ridiculously large organs.
+Classic FM’s charity event of the year, Global's Make Some Noise, is here!
+To celebrate, here are the loudest, biggest, whoppingest noises in classical music, from epic fortes to ridiculously large organs.
 And cannons.
 Lots of cannons.

 The ultimate musical indulgence.
 If mere instruments aren't loud enough for you, it's time to bring in the military.

 It might only be written for solo piano, but crumbs-a-crikey this piece is loud.
 In fact, Ligeti goes as far as putting eight (8!) forte markings in one section.
 For reference, Tchaikovsky’s cannons only had four fortes.
 The wuss.

 It’s common knowledge that war is generally quite loud, but space is pretty quiet.
 Well, Gustav Holst didn’t give a fig for scientific inconsistency, so he set about writing one of the loudest pieces in classical music – ‘Mars, The Bringer of War’.
 Worth it for the trouser-rumbling final note alone.